City of Lubbock confirms new COVID-19 cases

-The City of Lubbock confirmed 52 new cases and 58 recoveries of COVID-19 in Lubbock County as of 4 p.m. on July 25.
+The City of Lubbock confirmed 105 new cases, 3 deaths and 136 recoveries of COVID-19 in Lubbock County as of 4 p.m. on July 28.

 For more information, visit mylubbock.us/COVID19.